Aggrathon/rslc/python/README.md

 too small clusters.
 After every edge removal we check if a new cluster is created.
-If the new cluster is smaller than a threshold then we can mark the items in that cluster as outliers and re-add the edge (just like how reverse-delete usually handles new clusters).
+If the new cluster is smaller than a threshold then we can mark the items in that cluster as outliers and re-add the edge (just like how reverse-delete usually avoids new clusters).

 ## Pseudocode